aadilmallick/my-notes-docusaurus/docs/vanilla-js-tutorial/16-stripe.md

 }
 ```

+### Checkout sessions with payment links

+You can take advantage of prebuilt payment links if you have static products that don't change, and then just handle app logic with webhooks instead.
+These payment links link directly to a checkout session that stripe will create for you, and you don't need a return URL.

+1. Go to stripe, on a product you made, create a payment link for it.
+Copy that link.
+2. When the user wants to pay, redirect them to the payment link.
+3. Setup webhook listeners to know when a new customer in stripe was created, a product was bought, an invoice made, etc., and there implement your database logic to change the user to pro or say they have bought something.
 ### Embedded checkout sessions

 **embedded checkout sessions** give you the flexibility of handling payments through your UI without users being redirected to Stripe.
 It offers a better user experience and more customization of how the payment looks like.